-- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.
+- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - ✓ I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.

-Additional equipment and TEEC staff are occasionally employed with students with special needs.
+Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for marine organism activities.
+Additional equipment and staff are occasionally employed with students with special needs.
 The exact modifications to this activity are dependent on the precise requirements of the student concerned.